Primitive Enstatite Achondrite or

 Despite the very close similarities in O-isotope compositions bentween Zakłodzie and the ungrouped enstatite achondrite Itqiy, their chemical and mineral compositions, noble gas contents, and terrestrial ages exclude an origin of both meteorites from a common parent body.
 Likewise, differences between Zakłodzie and enstatite achondrites in some elemental ratios like Mn/Cr exclude a common origin.
 The parent body was most likely a member of the enstatite chondrite group of asteroids, and the chemistry is most similar to the EL group (Stepniewski et al., 2000); the Si concentration in kamacite of 1.5 wt% is consistent with the EL group (EH: 1.93.8 wt%; EL: 0.32.1 wt%).

 In 2006, the 685 g achondrite NWA 4301 was found in Algeria.
 Because this meteorite is almost identical to Zakłodzie in texture and mineral composition, and since the two stones have similar young terrestrial ages of ~300 years, scientists have deduced that these two ungrouped enstatite meteorites may be source-crater paired (Irving and Kuehner, UWS).
+Micro-computed tomography scans performed on samples of both of these meteorites indicate differences in their degree of weathering and in their metal abundances, with NWA 4301 exhibiting less weathering and more abundant and interconnected metal veining (Uribe et al., 2015).
 The specimen of Zakłodzie shown above is a 0.74 g partial slice showing a portion of a metal vein.
 The photos below show a large mass of Zakłodzie, courtesy of Marcin Cimala.